 Dept. of English

 Steven Beschloss is the Director of the Narrative Storytelling Initiative.
-He is Senior Director for Narrative Development with media relations and the President’s Office and Professor of Practice at the Cronkite School of Journalism and Mass Communication.
+He holds a joint appointment as a Professor of Practice with The College of Global Futures, The College of Liberal Arts and Sciences, and the Walter Cronkite School of Journalism and Mass Communication.
+He also leads Narratives for the Julie Ann Wrigley Global Futures Laboratory.
 An award-winning writer, editor and filmmaker, his articles and essays from the U.S. and Europe have been published by The New Yorker, The New York Times, The Washington Post, The New Republic, Smithsonian, The Economist/Economist Intelligence Unit, National Geographic and dozens of other print and online outlets.
 Beschloss also has authored two recent books, including “Adrift: Charting Our Course Back to a Great Nation” with co-author William Harris, and “The Gunman and His Mother: Lee Harvey Oswald, Marguerite Oswald, and The Making of an Assassin,” which is the basis for a television series currently in development.